 Scraping Google Search Results With Python

-If you have some programming experience and are comfortable with coding, then you can use Python with the Beautiful Soup Library to scrape the search results.
+If you have some programming experience and are comfortable coding, then you can use Python with the Beautiful Soup Library to scrape the search results.
 To use this method to scrape Google search results, you will first need to install the Python language on your computer.
 If you need help installing Python on your PC, you can check out this tutorial on installing Python.

 Once Python is installed, you will need to install two modules, bs4, and requests. bs4(Beautiful Soup) is a python library used to read XML and HTML data from the web.
 The request is a module that allows you to send HTTP requests to the website.
 You can install both modules with the following command in your terminal or command prompt.

-pip install bs4
+pip install bs4 pip install requests

 Once the bs4 and requests modules are installed, you can use the following code to scrape the results.